16 Types of Bedding That Help People With Chronic Pain Sleep Better

 15. Microfleece Sheets

-Alyssa Marie told us, “Kohl’s Cuddl Duds microfleece sheets [featured above].
+Alyssa Marie told us, “Kohl’s Cuddl Duds microfleece sheets.
 I get cold easily and the cold triggers my symptoms so I love these sheets.”

 16. Pima Cotton Sheets